 The slightly longer answer goes as follows…

-First up, the Trango 2’s dimensions border on palatial for a 2-person mountaineering tent, offering up a total of 8 ft² more than the relatively roomy Mountain 25.
+First up, the Trango 2’s dimensions border on palatial for a 2-person mountaineering model, offering up a total of 8 sq ft more than the relatively roomy Mountain 25.
 The interior is also blessed with plenty of convenient storage pockets (7 in total), while the vestibules are big enough to accommodate all of your gear and even the odd stray yak.

-This tent, however, does have a few downsides…
+This model, however, does have a few downsides…

 Easy to set up